viethoang35/AI-Study-Group/README.md

 ![](./Illustrations/Banner.png)

-Learning has always been a road, but road that forks every couple of meters and were you never reach any place.
-This is the beauty of learning.
+> ### Learning has always felt like a road...
+> One that forks every couple of meters, where you never really arrive anywhere.
+That’s the beauty of it.
+>

-When I worked at Unity, poeple asked me: "how do I learn Unity".
-My answer was always: "try to make a clone of an existing game, and learn the tools and abilities that will take you there."
-Because I don't think
+> When I was working in games, people would ask me, “How do I learn to make games?”
+My answer was always the same: “Build a game, and learn the things you need to build that game.”
+>
+> I don’t think you learn by absorbing everything up front, you learn by moving, making, and getting stuck.
+This repository is where I collect the material I reach for when that happens.
+>

-This repository, contains the relevant material I've studied to learn AI.
+> It contains the material I’ve used (and am still using) to learn AI.
 Do I know AI?
-Of course not, maybe I'll never, but in the process, I'm having a wonderful time, and I'm building tools, software, agents, with what I get along the way.
+Of course not, maybe I never will.
+But I’m having a wonderful time learning, building tools, talking about it, and figuring things out along the way.
+>

-I hope some of this is useful to you as it was to me.
+> I hope something in here is useful to you, too.
+---

 ## Books
 Here are the books I've read to make sense of AI/ML/DL.
 Some are more technical, some are more theoretical, and some are more ideas.